gkjohnson/urdf-loaders/javascript/API.md

 setJointValues( jointValueDictionary: Object ): boolean
 ```

 Sets the joint values for all the joints in the dictionary indexed by joint name.
+Returns true if a joint changed.

 ## URDFLoader